tienshaoku/tienshaoku/README.md

 ## Anecdote

-- Half a year after hanging out in the Embassy of the R.O.C (Taiwan) in Panama, the diplomatic relationship between R.O.C and Panama ended; coincidence? 🤔
+- Half a year after hanging out at the Embassy of the R.O.C.
+(Taiwan) in Panama, Panama cut ties with the R.O.C.
+Coincidence? 🤔
 - Got stabbed in Colombia and came back alive 🔪🩸
 - Turned vegan the next day after watching [Cowspiracy](https://www.cowspiracy.com/) in Dec 2021 🌱